LogtalkDotOrg/logtalk.org/_pages/download.md

 Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers listed above.

-Installers for the latest git version can be download from [AppVeyor](https://ci.appveyor.com/project/pmoura/logtalk3/build/artifacts).
+Automatically generated installers for the latest git version can be download from [AppVeyor](https://ci.appveyor.com/project/pmoura/logtalk3/build/artifacts).

 ### SWI-Prolog pack